helm/charts/stable/traefik/README.md

 **Caution**

-If only one of the components (either the loadbalancer or traefik) is set to use the Proxy protocol and the other is not, this will break badly as they will not be able to communicate with each other.
+If only one of the components (either the loadbalancer or Traefik) is set to use the Proxy protocol and the other is not, this will break badly as they will not be able to communicate with each other.